 Back to Projects

-SLAMResearchNTU CARTINHTXSCDF
+SLAMResearchNTU CARTINHTXsgSCDF

-Robust Thermal-Radar-Inertial SLAM for Fireground Environments
+Robust Stereo Thermal-Radar-Inertial SLAM for Fireground Environments

-Robust Thermal-Radar-Inertial SLAM for Fireground Environments cover
+Robust Stereo Thermal-Radar-Inertial SLAM for Fireground Environments cover

 Overview

-Thermal Camera4D RadarIMUFireground RoboticsRobust Localization
+Stereo Thermal Camera4D RadarIMUFireground RoboticsRobust Localization

 Details

 Fireground autonomy first depends on reliable pose.
-Dense maps, operator interfaces, and higher-level navigation all become fragile if the robot cannot maintain localization while moving through smoke, water spray, fire, darkness, or visually textureless interiors.
+Dense maps, operator interfaces, and higher-level navigation all become fragile if the robot cannot maintain localization while moving through smoke, water mist, fire, darkness, or visually textureless interiors.
 The same sensing background as the dense mapping project applies here, but the emphasis shifts from scene reconstruction to real-time state estimation.

 The system is built around thermal, 4D radar, and inertial sensing because the modalities fail differently.
 Thermal imagery keeps heat-based scene cues available when visible appearance degrades.
 Radar contributes geometric and motion-related evidence under smoke, dust, rain, and poor illumination.
 Inertial sensing keeps motion continuous through short intervals where external observations become unreliable.

-Thermal-radar-inertial SLAM system overview
+Stereo thermal-radar-inertial SLAM system overview

 Validation Across Degraded Sites

-Setting Representative Result
+Setting Validation Result

-NTU-B6 57.9 m trajectory, 0.115 m APE RMSE
+NTU—IndoorLab 57.9 m trajectory, 0.115 m APE RMSE (0.20% of trajectory length)

-HTTC-seq1 / seq2 / seq3 336-628 m trajectories, 0.564-0.688 m APE RMSE
+Outdoor fireground-style trials 336-628 m trajectories, 0.564-0.688 m APE RMSE (0.11-0.17% of trajectory length)

-CDA-seq1 / seq2 / seq3 182-190 m trajectories, 0.595-1.375 m APE RMSE
+Indoor fireground mock-site trials 182-190 m trajectories, 0.595-1.375 m APE RMSE (0.31-0.75% of trajectory length)

-Warehouse time trials 31.8-58.5 m trajectories, 0.147-0.284 m APE RMSE
+Warehouse time trials 31.8-58.5 m trajectories, 0.147-0.284 m APE RMSE (0.46-0.49% of trajectory length)

 Warehouse smoke trial 164.8 m trajectory logged under smoke without ground-truth reference

-CDA and HTTC trajectory validation results
+Indoor and outdoor degraded-site trajectory validation results

 Fireground-Oriented Outcome